vandreleal/react-social-github/docs/README.md

     <td>Specify the repository to show info about.
 Requires "user"</td>
   </tr>
   <tr>
-    <td>objUser/td>
+    <td>objUser</td>
     <td>object</td>
     <td>none</td>
-    <td>Get user or organization object to show info about.
-String "user" is no longer considered.</td>
+    <td>Specify user or organization object to show info about.
+The attribute "user" is not considered if the object is passed.</td>
   </tr>
   <tr>
     <td>objRepo</td>
     <td>object</td>
     <td>none</td>
-    <td>Get repository object to show info about.
-Strings "user" and "repo" are no longer considered.</td>
+    <td>Set repository object to show info about.
+The attributes "user" and "repo" are not considered if the object is passed.</td>
   </tr>
   <tr>
     <td>type</td>